julialandreth/final_project/README.md

 # Final project for Julia Landreth

-### I looked at a dataset that recorded the swearwords in Quentin Tarantion movies.
+### I looked at a dataset that recorded the swearwords in Quentin Tarantino movies.
 The dataset only features data from Tarantino's first seven movies, which are:
 * Reservoir Dogs (1992)
 * Pulp Fiction (1994)